 Avoid drastic changes often

 Although your brand will naturally evolve, you have to be careful to avoid the drastic changes often.
-There's a fine line between evolving your business and rebranding every year.
-You shouldn't be redoing your business so often that people don't even recognize it anymore.
-You don't need to completely restructure your mission, message, and brand often.
+There’s a fine line between evolving your business and rebranding every year (find out when to invest in branding or rebranding here).
+You shouldn’t be redoing your business so often that people don’t even recognize it anymore.
+You don’t need to completely restructure your mission, message, and brand often.
 Once you define the core of your brand and business it should be your anchor.
 You can evolve your brand over time without making drastic changes to the core of your business.

 Think long term and big picture